pixijs/pixijs.com/README.md

 $ npm start
 ```

 The local development command will also trigger the `generate-content` command which, in turns, calls the `generate-example-docs` script and `generate-tutorial-docs` script respectively.
-Currently there is no watch command for this so any of the mentioned command/scripts should be called to do the re-compilation to reflect any changes.
+Since the compiled markdown pages contain dynamic components, changes within the examples source or the tutorials source will be reflected on hot reloads.

 #### Versioning